 What are the best feel-good movies?
 It’s easy to be cynical about the idea of a ‘feel-good’ movie.
 The received wisdom is often that Great Cinema™ doesn’t traffic in uncomplicated and life-affirming happiness.
-Instead, it has to involve tears and moodiness and Joaquin Phoenix dancing down a staircase in a brightly-coloured suit.
-Or something.
-That’s just a hypothetical example.
+Instead, it has to involve tears and moodiness and Joaquin Phoenix dancing down a staircase in a brightly-colored suit… or something.

-But there’s a real joy in the execution of a properly excellent feel-good movie.
+But there’s real joy in the execution of a properly excellent feel-good movie.
 These films don’t have to be ignorantly optimistic all the way through, but they have to carry the audience out of the cinema on a wave of pure elation.
-For some people, there’s nothing more joyous than a toe-tapping musical, while others cherish a sweeping romance movie which leaves them in a puddle of happy tears by the time the credits roll.
+For some people, there’s nothing more joyous than tuning into some of the best musicals, while others cherish the sweeping thrills of the best romance movies around.
+Even some of the best movies of all time can leave you in a puddle of happy tears by the time the credits roll.
 It’s a very broad church.

 Musicals don’t come much bigger and more spectacular than Gene Kelly and Stanley Donen’s glamorous classic Singin’ in the Rain.
 Telling the tale of Kelly’s silent movie star adjusting to the arrival of the talkies, it also depicts that star’s growing relationship with a chorus girl, played by Debbie Reynolds.
 Jean Hagen and Donald O’Connor, meanwhile, deliver two of the strongest comedic performances in movie history.